MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

     > [!NOTE]
     > If you do not have an Office 365 account, you can sign up for a free subscription through the Office 365 Developer Program.
 The subscription remains active as long as you are using it for ongoing development.
 See [welcome to the Office 365 Developer Program](/office/developer-program/microsoft-365-developer-program).

-In addition, this project requires that you have the following installed in your development environment:
+Also, this project requires that you have the following installed in your development environment:

 - Any text editor or IDE.
 You can install and use [Visual Studio Code](https://code.visualstudio.com/download) for free.

 - [Node.js/npm](https://nodejs.org/en/).
 Use the latest LTS version.
 The Node Package Manager (npm) is installed in your system with the installation of Node.js.

-- After you have successfully installed Node.js, install the [Yeoman](https://yeoman.io/) and [gulp-cli](https://www.npmjs.com/package/gulp-cli) packages by entering the following in your command prompt:
+- After you have successfully installed Node.js, install the [Yeoman](https://yeoman.io/) and [gulp-cli](https://www.npmjs.com/package/gulp-cli) packages by entering the following command in your command prompt:

     ```bash
     npm install yo gulp-cli --global
     ```

-- Install the Microsoft Teams Apps generator by entering the following in your command prompt:
+- Install the Microsoft Teams Apps generator by entering the following command in your command prompt:

     ```bash
     npm install generator-teams --global